These Girls Are On Fire

 Girls just want to have fun?
 That's a start.
-Girls just want to have accessible arts programs for kids.
+They just want to have accessible arts programs for kids.
 They want better public transportation.
 They want to take an RV trip across the country.
 They want a good glass of red wine.
 A woman's spirit can't fit in a song or a box or in an introduction to an article about women.
 A city can't contain it.
 But a city can celebrate it.
 Dunwoody does.
 We have shopping, wine, spas - everything you'd imagine women love.
 And they do.
 It's about more than shopping bags and facials, though.
-It's about our own women, the one who live here, who make our city beautiful.
+It's about our own women, the ones who live here, who make our city beautiful.
 They are darlings, sure.
 But they are also daring.
 They direct plays, they report the news, they run businesses, they run our city.
 We interviewed a few of these women in the videos below.
 They'll be the first to tell you they love shopping and a day at the spa, and that the best place to do it is in Dunwoody.
 Then they'll tell you why they chose to live here, where a girl's spirit can fill our city to the brim and overflow.
 Where a girl can have fun.

 Pam is a member of the Dunwoody City Council, raised in Dunwoody.
 She's the type of person who can coordinate an entire parade.
 She sings.
 She leads initiatives that make our city better.
 And her laugh is highly contagious.